 So, even if a lamp emits 20,000 lux, that doesn’t mean you can grow plants under it.

-The best PPFD meter found on the market is Apogee MQ-500 PAR Meter.
-It is the most commonly used light meter by professional indoor gardeners.
+The best PPFD meter on the market is Apogee MQ-500 PAR Meter.
+It is the most commonly used PAR meter by professional indoor gardeners.

-Apogee manufactures several different PPFD meters, but MQ-500 works for all light sources, including LEDs.
+Apogee manufactures several PPFD meters, but the MQ-500 works for all light sources, including LEDs.

-The company advertises MQ-500 and other PPFD meters to scientists, so you can expect their devices to be very accurate.
+The company advertises MQ-500 and other PPFD meters to scientists—so you can expect their devices to be highly accurate.

 Apogee MQ-500 is very sensitive and responsive.
-You will be able see the PPFD measurements in real time as you move the meter around the growing area.
+You will be able to see the PPFD measurements in real-time as you move the meter around the growing area.

-The instrument can be used in different growing environments because it is sturdy and waterproof.
+You can use the instrument in different growing environments.
+It is sturdy and waterproof.

 Although the technology behind the device is advanced, Apogee MQ-500 is very easy to use.

-Many indoor growers who purchased this device will tell you that having a PPFD meter is priceless, because it will eventually give you more control over your plants’ growth.
+Many indoor growers who use this device will tell you that having a PPFD meter is priceless.
+This is because it will give you more control over your plants’ growth in time.

 Using a PPFD meter, you can take several PPFD measurements around the plant canopy.

-You should cover all the growing area with the meter, then note down the measurements in a chart like the one shown below.
+You should cover all the growing areas with the PPFD meter.
+Then jot down the measurements in a chart, like the one shown below.

 The PPFD measurements will allow you to choose the plants you can grow under a light fixture.

-If you plan on turning on your grow light for around 14 hours a day, the most light-demanding plants will need a maximum of 700 μmol/m²/s to flourish, while medium-light ones will thrive on 300 μmol/m²/s.
+If you turn on your grow light for 14 hours daily, the most light-demanding plants will need no more than 700 μmol/m²/s to flourish.
+Medium-light plants will thrive on 300 μmol/m²/s.

-Constantly measure your PPFD values at different distances between the plants and the grow light so you can decide when to raise your fixture as your plants grow taller.
+Constantly measure your PPFD values at different distances between the plants and the grow light.
+That way, you can decide when to raise your fixture as your plants grow taller.

 The PPFD values also show the discrepancy in PAR between the center and the sides of the coverage area.
-This will allow you to assess the uniformity of a grow light.
+These values will allow you to assess the uniformity of a grow light.

 If the light is uniform and intense, you can grow a combination of full sun plants all over the growing area.

-However, if PPFD values of your light vary significantly around its coverage area, you might have reduced yield in the plants growing at the sides.
+But PPFD values of your light level may vary significantly around its coverage area.
+You might have reduced yield in the plants growing at the sides.

-There are two ways to measure light: You can measure the intensity of light in terms of lux or measure both its intensity and quality in terms of PPF and PPFD.
+There are two ways to measure light: You can measure the intensity of light in terms of lux or its intensity and quality in terms of PPF and PPFD.
 So, to measure light, you need a lux or PPFD light meter.

 Lux meters will measure the intensity of light in terms of lux.
-You can use them to take readings of sunlight, or when you want to just estimate the intensity of a grow lamp.
+You can use them to take sunlight readings or when you want to estimate the light intensity of a grow lamp.

-To evaluate the quality of light, however, you must use a PPFD meter.
-The best PPFD meter is Apogee MQ-500 PAR Meter.
+To check the quality of light, though, you must use a PPFD meter.
+And for that, the best PPFD meter is Apogee MQ-500 PAR Meter.

-Enjoy gardening indoors and don’t forget to share your thoughts in the comments below!
+Share your thoughts and comments in the comments below!